Triplet Loss#

 Batch-hard mining#

-# all pairs in the batch
+# Get all pairs in the batch

 positive, negative = get_pairs(labels)

-pairwise_dist = torch.cdist(embeddings, embeddings, p=2)
+distances = torch.cdist(embeddings, embeddings, p=2)

-# hardest positive for each anchor
+# Find hardest positive and negative for each anchor

-# triplet loss
+# Evaluate the triplet loss

-loss = torch.relu(hardest_positive_dist - hardest_negative_dist + margin)
+loss = torch.relu(hardest_positive - hardest_negative + margin)

 Module TripletLoss#